zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

 What was stated above on data outside its own zone does not apply to reverse data since that must be stored in the `in-addr.arpa` or `ip6.arpa` tree, and the owner names of such data must follow the reverse data standards.
-There is no requirements of creating separate zones for `in-addr.arpa` or `ip6.arpa` or below.
+There is no requirements for creating separate zones for `in-addr.arpa` or `ip6.arpa` or below.